Best daily deals

 Chances are you share your Netflix account with other family members or roommates.
 Keep in mind there’s a limit on how many screens can watch Netflix simultaneously.
 The amount of devices that can stream simultaneously varies depending on your plan.

-The Basic Netflix plan allows only one device to operate, but this number can go up to two devices for the Standard or Standard with ads plans.
+You can use Netflix on up to two devices simultaneously with the Standard or Standard with ads plans.
 You can also upgrade to the Premium plan to increase the number to four simultaneous connections.

 The only solution to this issue is to ask others to stop watching.
-Or you can upgrade your account if you have one of the lower-end ones.
+You can also upgrade your account if you have one of the lower-end ones.

 Restart your Roku

-Sometimes the most straightforward answer is the right one.
+Sometimes, the most straightforward answer is the right one.
 In this case, turn your Roku off and turn it back on again.
 No, seriously.
 Turn your streaming device off, unplug it, and leave it to sit for a minute or so.
 This should allow your Roku to soft reset — quit out of your apps and clear the RAM.
 Now, plug it back in and fire your Roku right back up.
-You shouldn’t have problems with Netflix not working now.
+This can often fix many software bugs.

 Restart with remote: